 Growing Butternut Pumpkins

-Add more organic matter as they start to grow.
+Add more organic matter or compost as they start to grow.

 Butternut pumpkin has a long growing time until harvest.
 Plant it early to make sure that you will have ripe fruits before first frost.